Mental Health and FASD

 CMHA Mental Health Week

-CMHA has hosted Mental Health Week every year since 1951.
-This year, things are looking a little different.
-We are confined to our individual living spaces, in a time of collective uncertainty and physical distancing.
+The Canadian Mental Health Association (CMHA) has hosted Mental Health Week every year since 1951.
+In 2020, (when this post was first written) things looked a little different.
+We were confined to our individual living spaces, in a time of collective uncertainty and physical distancing.

-We’re learning that we need each other now more than ever.
+We learned that we need each other now more than ever.
 It is precisely the time, during and in recovery from the pandemic, to lean on each other.
-Eve if we can’t be close physically with one another, we need to stay close emotionally.
+Even if we can’t be close physically with one another, we need to stay close emotionally.

-- This year’s theme is ‘social connection’ and its importance for mental health.
+- The theme in 2020 was ‘social connection’ and its importance for mental health.
 It calls for us to #GetReal about how we really feel.

 - Canadians ask one another how we are but it is common not to provide – or expect – a truthful answer.
 Many of us say we’re fine, even when we don’t mean it.
 ‘Fine’ keeps us at arm’s length from real social connections with others.
 Every time we just go through the motions, we miss a chance to connect with others in a meaningful way.